Table of Contents

 - After locating this, head over to your Web browser and type your IP address into the search bar, then click Enter.

 - A page should populate asking for your router's admin username and password.
 If you didn't configure your own credentials, the username and password should be found in your router's documentation.

 - After logging in, you should see a dashboard with information about your network and router.
 The type of performance data you see on this page depends on who produced it.
 Try to locate a section that shows a status or list of devices.

 - After finding this area that shows network traffic, you can pinpoint the devices with the highest bandwidth usage.
 If you're unable to see this information or if there isn't much detail, you'll need to use third-party network monitoring software.

 You can also monitor network traffic by using a packet sniffer, such as Wireshark.
 Wireshark is one of the most well-known Wi-Fi analyzers on the planet.
 Plenty of enterprise companies utilize this tool.

 Looking for information about monitoring IoT?
 Check out this informative blog post: Monitoring IoT with Graphite and Grafana: a tutorial with Raspberry Pi 4.

 How MetricFire Can Help

 MetricFire offers a complete infrastructure and application monitoring platform.
-This includes a suite that's jam-packed full of advanced open source monitoring tools.
+This includes a suite that's jam-packed and full of advanced open-source monitoring tools.